 High impact injuries occur most commonly in the setting of motor vehicle accidents (e.g., vehicle collision or pedestrians struck) or fall from a significant height.

-In the United States, it is estimated that pelvic fractures occur in 37 out of 100,000 individuals per year, the incidence being highest in those between the ages of 15 and 28 years.
+In the United States, it is estimated that pelvic fractures occur in 37 out of 100,000 individuals per year, the incidence is highest in those between the ages of 15 and 28 years.
 Under the age of 35, men are more commonly affected, while over 35, women are more commonly affected.

 The bony pelvis, comprised of the ilium (iliac wings), ischium, and pubis, forms an anatomic ring with the sacrum.
 Due to the amount of force that is required to fracture this ring, a fracture in one part of the pelvis is frequently accompanied by a fracture or damage to ligaments or structures within or outside of the pelvis.